django-commons/django-typer/doc/source/extensions.rst

 -----------

 The first option we have is simple inheritance.
 Lets say the base command is defined in an app called backup.
-Now say we have another app that adds functionality that uses media files to our site.
+Now say we have another app that uses media files.
 This means we'll want to add a media backup routine to the backup command.

 .. note::